seek4science/seek/tech/upgrading.md

     bundle exec rake seek:upgrade
     bundle exec rake assets:precompile # this task will take a while

-### Setup Cron Services
+### Update Cron Services

-This version includes an update to ActiveJob and requires some cron jobs for periodic background jobs to run.
-To set these up run:
+SEEK requires some cron jobs for periodic background jobs to run.
+To update these run:

     bundle exec whenever --update-crontab

+### Setting up Apache Solr

+The [Apache Solr Search Engine](https://solr.apache.org/) need to be set up separately.
+It is relatively straightforward and there are instructions on how to do this in [Setting Up Solr](setting-up-solr).

-### Restarting services
+### Restarting background job services

     bundle exec rake sunspot:solr:start
-    bundle exec rake seek:workers:start

     bundle exec rake tmp:clear